-A conflict of inte erest disclosure of a c lirect benefit, dated was receive ed from This request wa as considered by the during members of the No a rtheast Educational S meeting Services Cooperative Board o held or • t for authorization wa able, or contrary to th the terms of the con- tract were not considered fai t for waiver was auth to the public interes are fair and reasonable, and are fair and reasonable, and ted, subject to the following Signature of Bo ard President/Chairp erson or Authorized d Member Printed Name: Date: Date Mailed to Auditor General:
+A conflict of interes est disclosure of a d direct benefit, date d was receiv ved . from This request was Directors considered by the during members of the N a ortheast Educational \$ meeting Services Cooperative Board on held and reasonal The request in not contrary the request in the reque ble, or contrary to the for waiver was auth to the public interes for waiver was auth ne public interest. orized because the touch that a waive orized because the e terms of the contrac er should be granted. e terms of the contrac ntract were not considered faint t are fair and reasonable, and t are fair and reasonable, and inted, subject to the following Signature of Boa Printed Name: Date: erson or Authorize Date Mailed to A uditor General:

-ARTICLE XVI CONFLICT OF INTEREST - STAFF
+ARTICLE XVII CONFLICT OF INTEREST - STAFF